1jour1vin

 Guide Hachette des vins

-The oldest wine merchant in the Rhône region, founded in 1781 and quickly gaining renown – Thomas Jefferson held a memorable banquet there in 1787.
-Owned by Guigal since 1986, it boasts a monumental cellar, whose architecture was inspired by the Egyptian site of Saqqara.
+The oldest active wine merchant in the Rhône Valley, founded in 1781 and quickly gaining a reputation—Thomas Jefferson held a memorable banquet there in 1787.
+Owned by the Guigal family since 1986, it boasts a monumental cellar whose architecture is inspired by the Egyptian site of Saqqara.

-The sunny 2011 vintage, Favorite the previous edition, is followed by a less ambitious 2012 vintage, which nevertheless bears a family resemblance to its "big brother" with its rich, full, and silky character and its concentrated and warm fruitiness.
+Following the 2011 Solar— Favorite the previous edition—comes a less ambitious 2012 vintage that nevertheless bears a family resemblance to its “big brother” with its rich, full-bodied, and silky character, as well as its concentrated and warm fruitiness.

 About the estate:

-The oldest wine merchant in the Rhône region, founded in 1781 from its vineyard in Côte-Rôtie and renowned from very early on – Thomas Jefferson held a memorable banquet there in 1787.
-Owned by the Guigal family since 1986, it has a monumental cellar, whose architecture is inspired by the Egyptian site of Saqqara.
+The oldest active wine merchant in the Rhône Valley, founded in 1781 from its vineyards in Côte-Rôtie and renowned from the very beginning—Thomas Jefferson held a memorable banquet there in 1787.
+Owned by the Guigal family since 1986, it boasts a monumental cellar whose architecture is inspired by the Egyptian site of Saqqara.

 Robert Parker - Wine Advocate